 Amidst the chaos, a young thief and his companions must overcome numerous awe-inspiring challenges to restore peace and order.
 Square promotes Final Fantasy IX as the return of the gems, a nod to its roots, and the resurgence of the super-deformed aesthetic missing since the SNES days of the series.
 I prefer to call it Square's triumphant fusion of the beloved "old school" Final Fantasy elements with the best aspects of recent offerings.

-Entering hand in hand with the "cuter" super deformed look is a story line that is a little more lighthearted than the previous Playstation Final Fantasy efforts.
-If the other Final Fantasy titles were "Interactive Movies” then FF IX is an "Interactive Action/Comedy.”
-Sidekicks, romance, and thrilling sub-plots are constantly upstaging one another in this exhilarating and entertaining adventure.
-In the classic style of all of the FF titles, I was immediately hooked by the story and it simply never let go.
+Accompanying the "cuter" super-deformed style is a more lighthearted storyline than previous PlayStation Final Fantasy games.
+If the other titles were "Interactive Movies," then FF IX is an "Interactive Action/Comedy."
+Engaging subplots, sidekicks, and romance continually upstage one another in this thrilling and entertaining adventure.
+As with all classic FF titles, I was instantly captivated by the story, and it never lost its grip.

-The modern side of FF shines though with the inclusion of a remarkable amount of CG intermissions and a whole set of mini-games, including an all-new card battle game that is played throughout the FF world.
+The contemporary side of Final Fantasy is evident through the abundant CG intermissions and a collection of mini-games, including an all-new card battle game found throughout the FF world.

-Appealing sub-bosses and a combat system that is a more of a combination of the best of the past, instead of a complete re-invention provide players with all of the familiar nuances that scream “This is Final Fantasy!"
+Attractive sub-bosses and a combat system that combines the best of previous iterations, rather than reinventing the wheel, provide players with familiar nuances that unmistakably declare, "This is Final Fantasy!"